Manchester United’s Premier League title hopes may be fading, but a first final under Erik ten Hag is now in sight.

 A Wembley final against Newcastle or Southampton awaits United unless Forest can mount an unlikely fightback.

-Newcastle leads its semifinal 1-0 after the first leg.
+Newcastle leads Southampton 1-0 after the first leg.

-Rashford opened the scoring for United after six minutes when bursting past Joe Worrall and Remo Freuler in the box and finishing clinically.
+Rashford opened the scoring for United after six minutes with a run from the halfway line before bursting past Joe Worrall and Remo Freuler in the box and finishing clinically.

-Weghorst, who signed on loan from Burnley this month, scored his first goal for his new club in the 45th.
+Sam Surridge had a goal ruled out by VAR for offside before Weghorst, who signed on loan from Burnley this month, scored his first for his new club in the 45th.

 Antony’s shot from the edge of the box was only parried by Forest goalkeeper Wayne Hennessey and Weghorst reacted sharply to convert the rebound.